-We are subject to changing rules and regulations promulgated by a number of governmental and selfregulatory organizations, including the SEC, the Nasdaq Stock Market and FASB.
-These rules and regulations continue to evolve in scope and complexity and many new requirements have been created in response to laws enacted by Congress, making compliance difficult and uncertain.
-In addition, increasingly regulators, customers, investors, employees and other stakeholders are focusing on environmental, social and governance ("ESG") matters and related disclosures.
+We are subject to changing rules and regulations promulgated by a number of governmental and self-regulatory organizations, including the SEC, the Nasdaq Stock Market, and the Financial Accounting Standards Board ("FASB").
+These rules and regulations continue to evolve in scope and complexity and many new requirements have been created in response to laws enacted by U.S. Congress, making compliance difficult and uncertain, including a new rule effective in late 2023 that requires us to report to the SEC all material cyber security incidents through the filing of a Form 8-K. In addition, increasingly regulators, customers, investors, employees, and other stakeholders are focusing on ESG matters and related disclosures.
 These changing rules, regulations and stakeholder expectations have resulted in, and are likely to continue to result in, increased general and administrative expenses and increased management time and attention spent complying with or meeting such regulations and expectations.
 For example, developing and acting on ESG initiatives, and collecting, measuring, and reporting ESG information and metrics can be costly, difficult and time consuming and is subject to evolving reporting standards, including the SEC's proposed climate-related reporting requirements.
 We may also communicate certain initiatives and goals regarding environmental matters, diversity, responsible sourcing, social investments, and other ESG matters in our SEC filings or in other public disclosures.
 These initiatives and goals could be difficult and expensive to implement, the technologies needed to implement them may not be cost effective and may not advance at a sufficient pace, and we could be criticized for the accuracy, adequacy, or completeness of the disclosure of our ESG initiatives.
 Further, statements about our ESG initiatives and goals, and progress against those goals, may be based on standards for measuring progress that are still developing, internal controls and processes that continue to evolve, and assumptions that are subject to change.
 In addition, we could be criticized for the scope or nature of such initiatives or goals, or for any revisions to these goals.
 If our ESG-related data, processes and reporting are incomplete or inaccurate, or if we fail to achieve progress with respect to our ESG goals on a timely basis, or at all, our reputation, business, financial performance and growth could be adversely affected.